 These labels are relevant to animal welfare, but standards are weak and/or compliance is not verified on the farm by a third-party audit.
 In some cases, the level of animal welfare can range from very low to very high for different products with the same label.
-This category also includes vegetarian foods.

-American Humane Certified • Products other than pasture-raised eggs
+American Humane Certified • Products other than pastureraised eggs

 A third-party animal welfare certification program administered by the American Humane Association.
 Similar to other programs, this certification is based on audited compliance with comprehensive standards.
-American Humane Certified covers the largest number of farmed animals of any third-party animal welfare certification program in the United States.
+American Humane Certified covers the largest number of farm animals of any third-party animal welfare certification program in the United States.
 However, the animal welfare standards are weaker than those of other programs, just slightly above conventional industry animal care standards.
 Moreover, American Humane does not require compliance with 100 percent of its standards, and it only audits a sample of farm locations where animals are being raised for a particular producer or processor.